 The letter must be on the organisation’s letterhead and confirm:

 - your role and department in the organisation

 - you’re essential to the grant and you’ll be spending at least half your time on it

-- there’s at least two years left on your employment contract with the organisation.
+- there’s at least one year left on your employment contract with the organisation.